 If You Only Have 7 Days

 I don’t necessarily recommend this Colorado itinerary because I think it’d be too rushed.
-This itinerary really needs 10 days, but if you’re set on doing everything in seven days, here’s what it would look like.
+In order to truly appreciate everything you’ll see, you’ll want more time.
+However, if you’re set on doing everything in seven days, here’s what it would look like.

 Day 0: Fly Into Denver (if arriving late night).
 Sleep, Denver